The Moody Blues: In Search of the Lost Chord

+On the Threshold of a Dream

 The band released two albums in 1969.
 The first, On the Threshold of a Dream, became their first No. 1 album in the UK.
-It opened with Hayward, Edge and Pinder sharing narration on Edge's "In The Beginning", leading into Hayward's "Lovely To See You".
+It opened with Hayward, Edge and Pinder sharing narration on Edge's "In the Beginning", leading into Hayward's "Lovely to See You".
 His "Never Comes the Day" was issued as a UK single, while Thomas contributed wry observations of life in "Dear Diary" and "Lazy Day".
 Pinder contributed the closing track on side one, "So Deep Within You".
 Side two closed with the "Dream Sequence", Edge's poem "The Dream" leading into Pinder's "Have You Heard?" parts I and II with the two parts separated by his classically themed instrumental piece "The Voyage".